hbrouwer/mesh/README.md

 technical references.
 I have waded through many slides, books, and websites, in order to put the different pieces together.
 Again this was prior to the deep learning revolution, and hence prior to the wealth of information that has become available over the last few years.
+Indeed, as the late Jeffrey L.
-As such, I learned an enormous amount about neural networks, and for that reason alone building Mesh has been worthwhile.
+Elman (author of [tlearn](https://crl.ucsd.edu/innate/tlearn.html)) pointed out to me, I learned an enormous amount about neural networks by implementing Mesh, and for that reason alone it has been worthwhile.

 **I know what it does and why it does it**: We use Mesh on a daily basis to run cognitive models of human language comprehension.
 In Brouwer et al.